The GEBF supports conservation of shorebirds, including the least sandpiper, as they migrate through the Lower Mississippi River Valley.

-To date, the total number of awards from the Gulf Environmental Benefit Fund (GEBF) in the state of Mississippi stands at 23, with a total current value of nearly $159 million.
+To date, the total number of awards from the Gulf Environmental Benefit Fund (GEBF) in the state of Mississippi stands at 34, with a total current value of more than $210 million.
+These projects leverage or complement other conservation investments worth more than $248 million, creating a total impact of more than $458 million for the Mississippi coast.
 These projects were selected for funding following extensive consultation with the Mississippi Department of Environmental Quality, the U.S. Fish & Wildlife Service (FWS) and the National Oceanic and Atmospheric Administration (NOAA).

 The projects in Mississippi address high-priority conservation needs.
 They represent important efforts to protect and enhance natural and living resources, as well as significant planning efforts to develop future projects for consideration under the GEBF.